jGleitz/JUnit-KIT/README.md

 Contribution shall all happen here on GitHub.
 Please no emails about the tests!
 File a bug ("Issues" in the navigation bar on the right) or commit a pull request!
 ## How to use
-You can find step by step instructions for setting up the tests in Eclipse [in our wiki page] (https://github.com/jGleitz/JUnit-KIT/wiki/Using-the-tests-in-Eclipse).
-It should work similar in other IDEs
+You can find step by step instructions for setting up the tests in Eclipse [on our wiki page] (https://github.com/jGleitz/JUnit-KIT/wiki/Using-the-tests-in-Eclipse).
+It should work similar in other IDEs.